Kenneth Nichols: World War II

 Nichols took charge of ore procurement.
 He arranged with the State Department for export controls to be placed on uranium oxide and negotiated with Edgar Sengier for the purchase of 1,200 tons of ore from the Belgian Congo that was being stored in a warehouse on Staten Island.
 Nichols arranged with the Eldorado Mining and Refining Company for the purchase of ore from its mine in Port Hope, Ontario, and its shipment in 100-ton lots.
 Nichols met with Undersecretary of the Treasury Daniel W. Bell and arranged for the transfer of 14,700 tons of silver from the West Point Depository for use in the Y-12 National Security Complex in place of copper, which was in desperately short supply in wartime.
-When Nichols Nichols initially said he needed six thousand tons of silver, and neither of them could initially convert the weight to troy ounces.
-When Nichols said What difference does it make how we express the quantity Bell replied Young man, you may think of silver in tons, but the Treasury will always think of silver in troy ounces.
+When Nichols initially said he needed six thousand tons of silver, neither of them could initially convert the weight to troy ounces.
+When Nichols said, "What difference does it make how we express the quantity?", Bell replied, "Young man, you may think of silver in tons, but the Treasury will always think of silver in troy ounces."

 In September 1942, Groves, now a brigadier general, became director of the Manhattan Project.
 Groves immediately moved on the most urgent issues.
 He promptly approved the purchase of the site at Oak Ridge and negotiated for the project to be given a AAA priority rating.
 Groves soon decided to establish his project headquarters on the fifth floor of the New War Department Building in Washington, D.C., where Marshall had maintained a liaison office.

 Nichols, who concentrated his attention on ore procurement, feed materials and the plutonium project, was promoted to colonel on 22 May 1943.
 On 13 August, he replaced Marshall as District Engineer of the Manhattan Engineer District.
 As District Engineer, Nichols was responsible for both the uranium production facility at the Clinton Engineer Works at Oak Ridge and the plutonium production facility at the Hanford Site.
 One of his first tasks as district engineer was to move the district headquarters to Oak Ridge, although its name did not change.
 For his wartime work on the Manhattan Project, Nichols was awarded the Distinguished Service Medal by the United States Secretary of War, Robert P. Patterson.

 Post war

 Nichols was promoted to brigadier general on 22 January 1946.
-Following the departure of Major General Thomas Farrell, Nichols became Groves' deputy, although he also continued as district engineer.
+Following the departure of Major General Thomas Farrell, Nichols became Groves's deputy, although he also continued as district engineer.
 Asked to spend more time on weapons production and storage, Nichols established a new underground assembly plant at the Mound Laboratories in Miamisburg, Ohio, and recommended that Sandia Base be transferred from the United States Army Air Corps to the Manhattan District.